Screen time and children

 Too much screen time can:

-Screen time increases your child’s risk of obesity because:
+Screen time increases your child's risk for obesity because:

 Current Screen Time Guidelines